rcarmo/HJKLPlugin/README.md

 If you're running an older version of Mac OS X, run `sh install.sh` under your own account (i.e., do *not* use `sudo`, under any circumstances!).

-For installing in Mavericks (10.9), you'll also need to have a self-signed certificate in your `login` keychain.
+For installing in Mavericks (10.9) or Yosemite (10.10), you'll also need to have a self-signed certificate in your `login` keychain.
 To create one, follow [this Mac Developer Library article][mdl].

 Then run `sh install_signed.sh "<certificate name>"` under your own account.